 With all this said, this was still a fantastic movie.
 I enjoyed all of the action and carnage, I especially enjoyed the new developments with Logan and Charles, and I enjoyed the maturity of this film.
 For all of its flaws, Logan is still probably one of the best super hero movies out there.

 There are some people who are eagerly calling this “the best super hero movie since The Dark Knight”, and in my opinion that is being extremely generous; The Dark Knight is easily better than Logan when looked at as a whole.
-Despite this, you would be an absolute fool not to see it, and I’m giving this movie a 7 out of 10.
+Despite this, you would be an absolute fool not to see it.